 Why We Like It

 - Reports card activity to the three major credit bureaus

 - The security deposit can be up to $2,500

 - If you don’t have a bank account, you can apply for this card in person at a Citibank location

-- Upgrade path to unsecured cards
+- Upgrade path to an unsecured card

 - No rewards, like points or cash back

-- Very basic benefits from Mastercard
+- Only basic benefits from Mastercard

 - Can’t increase credit limit after the initial deposit is made